 Yes.
 Having a gel injection before surgery does not increase the risk of infection.
 Conversely, if you have a cortisone injection, you should avoid surgery for six months.

-Final word from Sportdoctorlondon about hyaluronic acid injections
+Final word from Sportdoctorlondon about Hyaluronic Acid Injections Aftercare

 Knee gel injections are an effective treatment for knee arthritis.
 Generally, we suggest resting the knee for two days before gradually returning to activity over 7-10 days.